Akemisora/unity-ruby-text/README.md

 - Usage of other rich text tags that change spacing inside ruby tag might mess up the offset calculations.
 - It allocates on heap one `string` because the `ITextPreprocessor` returns a `string`.
 - Haven't checked on RTL writing systems.
+## Known Issues
+- If the last part of string is surrounded by `<ruby>` tag and not followed by a non-whitespace text, alignment other than left doesn't work.